ayushacharya05/Amply-by-Ayush-Acharya/README.md

 # Amply-by-Ayush-Acharya
 Chrome Extension to boost your browser audio up to 600%.
 Clean, powerful, and beautiful.

-Optimized for Google Chrome & Brave Browser
+Optimized for Google Chrome & Brave Browser.

 How to Install:
 Click the Download Extension button above to download the .zip archive.